-Whether you want to rent out your house to bring in extra income or because you’re not ready to sell yet, one of the most important things a landlord can do is set an appropriate rental rate.
-While there’s no one-size-fits-all approach, there are strategies that will help determine a competitive and fair rate.
+Whether you want to rent out your house to bring in extra income or because you’re not quite ready to sell, one of the most important things a landlord can do is set an appropriate rental rate.
+With the right rental price, you can have enough cash flow to pay your mortgage and put extra income in your pocket.

 What to consider before renting out your house

-First, deciding to rent out a house is a major decision.
-There are financial benefits to it, for sure, but it’s not something to take lightly.
-That’s why I recommend thinking about these two things before you rent out your house:
+Deciding to rent out a house is a major decision.
+There are financial benefits to it, for sure, but it’s not something you want to enter into without a lot of thought.
+That’s why you should think about two things before you rent out your house:

-Or are you interested in “asset appreciation”?
-This is a long-term strategy that helps you reap the benefits of appreciation while having a renter subsidize the costs.
+Or are you interested in asset appreciation?
+This is another long-term strategy that helps you reap the benefits of appreciation while having a renter subsidize the costs.

-There are obvious costs, like your mortgage and insurance, that your rental price will have to cover, but there may be some hidden costs you don’t fully understand, such as:
+Your rental price will have to cover obvious costs like your mortgage and insurance, but there may be some hidden costs you don’t fully understand, such as:

-- Increased insurance costs: When you go from primary occupant to landlord, this changes your owner’s status on your insurance policy, and it may cost more to insure your home.
+- Increased insurance costs: When you go from primary occupant to landlord, this changes the owner status on your insurance policy, and it may cost more to insure your home.